Philip Thigo, 36, grew up in Kibera, the largest slum in Nairobi. After studying at Princeton and working abroad, he is now back where it all began:

-So far, several hundred reports have been filed on everything from doctors being forced to operate without anesthesia to people living with HIV not receiving their antiretroviral medication.
+So far, several hundred reports have been filed on everything from doctors being forced to operate without anaesthesia to people living with HIV not receiving their antiretroviral medication.
 There have also been reports about schools charging high fees from the parents – even though education is supposed to be free.

 Many people report on a lack of basic services, such water and sanitation - services that the politicians have promised to deliver over and over again.
-The failure to deliver these services stands in stark contrast with Kenya’s repeated promises to fulfill the Millennium Development Goals.
-In Kibera, for example, the poor infrastructure means that women in labor have been forced to use wheelbarrows when they are trying to get to the hospital.
+The failure to deliver these services stands in stark contrast with Kenya’s repeated promises to fulfil the Millennium Development Goals.
+In Kibera, for example, the poor infrastructure means that women in labour have been forced to use wheelbarrows when they are trying to get to the hospital.
 Additionally a school in the district has not had running water for eight years, despite promises from both aid organizations and politicians.

 Philip however emphasizes that Huduma is as much about strategy as it is about technology.
 Computers and cell phones are not enough – people need to understand how to use the service, and see results from it.